WormBase/wormbase-architecture/transactor/README.md

 ### Examples of running the "create" for each project

 ### CloudFormation stack operations for managing the datomic transactor
-binThe stack was created the _very first_ time using the datomic tools' _create-cf-stack_ command.

 Assuming this repository is checked-out to the home directory of the current user.